Found us from search engine?

 If you have specific aims like increasing visitors from organic searches, then long-form content is your answer.
 If your audience is established and you have content interesting enough to command shares, then short-form content will help you keep it top of mind for potential customers.

 Think of your friendships.
 Do you have a friend you can always laugh and joke with, but don’t share personal details?
-Do you have a friend who you will always end up having deep philosophical heart to hearts with?
+Do you have a friend who you will always end up having a deep philosophical heart-to-heart with?
 Or do you do a mixture of both?

 Try to be a good friend to your audience by varying content.
 Let them laugh with you, cry with you, and be inspired by you.

 Which content do you prefer the most, long-form content or short-form content?
 And why?
 Do share your thoughts with us by leaving a comment down below!

 This post was originally written by Joanne and published on Sep 5, 2016.
 It was most recently updated on Aug 6, 2018.

 Updated: 20 February 2024

 Publish 100+ blog posts monthly